araffin/academic-kickstart/content/post/optuna/index.md

 ```

 Et voilà!
 That's all you need to run automatic hyperparameter optimization.
-If you now run the [final script](https://gist.github.com/araffin/d16e77aa88ffc246856f4452ab8a2524) for five minutes, it should already find hyperparameters that give good results.
+If you now run the [final script](https://gist.github.com/araffin/d16e77aa88ffc246856f4452ab8a2524) for five minutes, it should quickly find hyperparameters that give good results.

-For example, in one of the runs I was able to get in just two minutes:
+For example, in one of the runs I did, I was able to get in just two minutes:
 ```yaml
 Number of finished trials: 21
 Best trial: